Coronavirus digest: Germany sees big drop in COVID cases | DW | 21.01.2021

 The incidence rate has fallen consistently over the past 10 days, after reaching a peak of 197.6 on December 22.

-German Chancellor Angela Merkel and the leaders of the country's 16 states agreed on Tuesday to extend the lockdown until 14 February and brought in still stricter measures in a bid to bring infection numbers under control.
+Chancellor Angela Merkel and the leaders of the country's 16 states agreed on Tuesday to extend the lockdown until February 14 and brought in still stricter measures in a bid to bring infection numbers under control.

 Asia and Oceania